drspoulsen/drspoulsen.github.io/_posts/2022-12-15-Pokemon-Shiny-Hunting-Math.md

 ![The Binomial Distribution with p equal to 1 divided by 512.44 and 900 shiny checks](/images/Binomial_512_900.jpeg)

 They look very similar, and this is hopefully not a surprise (they are modeling the same thing, after all)!
-The real power is that we have shifted our thinking from discrete events that exist outside of time thinking of these checks as existing in time.
+This is a wonderful illustration of the *Poisson Paradigm*, which states that the Poisson Distribution and the Binomial Distribution are very similar when the probability of success is small and the number of trials is large.
+One advantage in using the Poisson distribution is that the probabilities are easier to calculate.
+Another advantage is that we have shifted our thinking from discrete events that exist outside of time thinking of these checks as existing in time.

 ## The Exponential Distribution